hippiehunter/dblbook/src/guessing_game/guessing_game.md

 import System
 ```

-This first line tells the compiler to make the contents of the `System` namespace implicitly available in this source file`**does this import our System namespace, .NET's, or both?`.
+This first line tells the compiler to make the contents of the `System` namespace implicitly available in this source file.
 For our use case, `System` provides access to fundamental classes for managing input and output (I/O), basic data types, and other essential services.
 This line is necessary to use the `Console` class in the program.

 The next two lines are